Phi Delta Theta: Notable members

-Members of Phi Delta Theta have held numerous political positions in the United States, including the presidency, vice-presidency, and speakership of the House of Representatives.
+Members of Phi Delta Theta have held numerous political positions in the United States, including the presidency, vice presidency, and speakership of the House of Representatives.
 In Canada, fraternity members have served in many levels of government.
 Members have won major awards in science and entertainment, and have also gained prominence in areas such as architecture, medicine, and sports.
 Throughout the years, many prominent members have kept a vested interest in the events and operations of Phi Delta Theta.
 President Harrison, for example, participated in three Phi Delt banquets during his presidency while Medal of Honor recipient General Frederick Funston was the guest speaker at certain chapter installations.

-By the numbers

-The number of members who have either been involved in armed conflict or have achieved prominence in their respective professions have been documented throughout the years.
-As of November, 2014, the following statistics are the involvement of its members in various fields:
+The number of members who have either been involved in armed conflict or have achieved prominence in their respective professions has been documented throughout the years.
+As of November 2014, the following statistics are the involvement of its members in various fields.